paulmassen/grav-plugin-seo/README.md

 ## About

-`Seo` is an user-friendly plugin for [GetGrav.org](http://getgrav.org) used to manage all your metatags in order to customize your pages appearance in Search Engine Results or social networks.
+`Seo` is a user-friendly plugin for [GetGrav.org](http://getgrav.org) used to manage all your metatags to customize the appearance of your page in Search Engine Results or social networks.
 The plugin also allows the generation of JSON-LD Microdata.

 ## Features